 Alister MacKenzie fashioned the layout for the Ohio State University in 1938.
-The course was revised by Jack Nicklaus in 2006 and many commentators think the Golden Bear's changes have made a marked improvement..
+The course was revised by Jack Nicklaus in 2006 and many commentators think the Golden Bear's changes have made a marked improvement.

 Jack Nicklaus is an alumni of Ohio State and with an incredible golf resume, the debate as to who would win the work to restore the Scarlet course didn’t take very long.
 When I pegged it up on the Scarlet course, I was fortunate to play with a member of 35 years, so I could grill him with questions all day long.
-The majority of the changes made by Nicklaus were actually quite helpful.
-Without losing their original design and intent, he significantly deepened the bunkers, including the enormous fairway bunker complexes.
+The majority of the changes made by Nicklaus to the MacKenzie layout were actually quite helpful.
+Without losing their original design intent, he significantly deepened the bunkers, including the enormous fairway bunker complexes.

 It’s a sincerely strategic course with fantastic visuals, and I even concluded that it was underrated in the state of Ohio.
 Jack did move a couple of green locations, including the creation of a strange par 5 early into the round.
 It was originally a par 4, but he moved the green 60 yards right and expanded the pond in front of the green, rendering it an awkward 3-shotter for most golfers.

 With that said, Jack did a good job preserving the spirit of MacKenzie’s imagination.
 The bunkers were the highlight.